aramyamal/GeneticAlgorithmSudokuSolver/README.md

 ```

 In the main.py file, input the sudoku board you wish to be solved as a 9x9 array in the ga.sudokuGA() fuction.
-Note that two example boards are already included in the sudoku_examples.py file, one easy and one hard, and their respective solutions are
+Note that two example boards are already included in the sudoku_examples.py file, one easy and one hard, along with their respective solutions.
-also included.
-You can also choose to see a continous plot of the best fitness
+You can also choose to see a continous plot of the best fitness or/and see a final plot when the algorithm has stopped running.
-or/and see a final plot when the algorithm has stopped running.
 In both plots the parameters for the algorithm is included.

 ```
 ga.sudokuGA(sudoku_examples.easy, show_continous_plot=True, show_final_plot=True, print_final_board=True)